 However, compulsive use, and attachment to them, can become debilitating, or bring about other areas of imbalance.

-Mostly they are a distraction from accessing, and FULLY DISPERSING CHARGE (intense memories and emotions), and their focus tends to be external.
+Mostly they are a distraction from accessing, and FULLY DISPERSING CHARGE, and their focus tends to be external.

 I HAVE A LOT OF COPING MECHANISMS.
 WHAT NOW?

 As you went through the lists were you able identify coping mechanisms you habitually use?

 If you did, again, please don't judge yourself.

 Many of these coping mechanisms are the "best solutions" you had at the time you developed them, even the "bad ones".

 And if you feel these behaviors are just a "part of life", you are right.
 Almost everyone is coping with something challenging, or difficult, in their lives.

 We are a world constructed of "coping", rather than "thriving" in psychologically, physically, and spiritually free states.